eduardobcolombo/colombostips/config-01/README.md

 # Config-01

-This config tips shows how to use `envconfig` package from Kelsey Hightower.
+This config tip shows how to use `envconfig` package from Kelsey Hightower.

 To run this configuration demo, you will need to set an environment variable or use the below command to run.

 `LOG_LEVEL=info go run main.go`

-As we did define the split_words to true, the applicatin will recognize the env variable splitted by underscore, like LOG_LEVEL.
+As we did define the split_words to true, the application will recognize the env variable split by underscore, like LOG_LEVEL.

 ```go
 type Config struct {